bdanziger3/1DActiveMatterSim/notes/meeting_notes.md

 Active matter community usually using assumption that particles are in an overdamped system (like a thick fluid) where the passive particles will want slow down to $v=0$.
 But active particles are accelerating instantaneously to $v_0$

+# 23 June

+- Would be interesting to plot one particle in a simulation and see if it is staying in a band or flipping

+- Look at average spin (polar order with sign)

+- Try making boxwidth bigger to see how that effects simulations when spacial correlation is less

+- Also look at mean squared displacement

+- Longer simulations

+- also account for box edge for nearest neighbor search

+## Paper

+- Write a general literature overview and send to Till next week.
+Talk about what people are doing in the field and what people are looking for.
+Talk about what system I am trying to look at

+- Till can meet between 10:20 and 13:00 next week